jesuscuevas/csus_website/_posts/2021-02-19-basic-Julia-syntax.md

 - Iterative grading implemented
 - See [video describing how to access Canvas feedback](https://youtu.be/iuZy0pckWlE)
+- Travis wins speed challenge with a time of 1:20! 👏
-- I played around with some different instances, and wasn't able to get past the network bottleneck of around 3:30 for [previous homework]({% link _posts/2021-02-05-homework-streaming-large-text-file.md }).
+- I played around with some different instances, and wasn't able to get past the network bottleneck of around 3:30 for [previous homework]({% link _posts/2021-02-05-homework-streaming-large-text-file.md %}).

 123 GO - who is one person you admire?

-Error: How I thought pipelines get bottlenecks cannot be exactly right.
+Mistake in last lecture: The way I inferred a network bottleneck from looking at `top` cannot be exactly right.

+If you have an explanation, I would love to hear it.

+These things are still true:

+- The network can be a bottleneck.
+- Measure to see what the bottleneck is.

 When I run the histogram pipeline on c4.xlarge with 4 vCPU's it takes 3:30.
 Here's `top`: